mrdoob/three.js/README.md

 After this we have access to all the engine classes and methods.

-The next code initializes the engine, creates a CanvasRenderer and adds its viewport (<canvas>) directly into the document.body element.
+The next code initializes the engine, creates a CanvasRenderer and adds its viewport (&lt;canvas&gt;) directly into the document.body element.

 	<script type="text/javascript">